Ukraine in the Eurovision Song Contest 2019: Controversy

 During the final of Vidbir 2019, it was announced that UA:PBC had reserved the right to change the decision made by the jury and Ukrainian public.
 Following Maruv's victory, it was reported that the broadcaster had sent her management a contract, requiring Maruv to delay all upcoming appearances and performances in Russia in order to become the Ukrainian representative; it is considered controversial for Ukrainian artists to tour in Russia following the 2014 Russian military intervention in Ukraine.
 After it became clear that she would be performing in two concerts in Russia the following months, Vice Prime Minister and Minister of Culture Vyacheslav Kyrylenko stated that artists who toured in Russia or "did not recognise the territorial integrity of Ukraine" should not take part in Eurovision.
 She was also given 48 hours to sign the contract or be replaced.
 The day afterwards, Maruv revealed that the broadcaster's contract had additionally banned her from improvising on stage and communicating with any journalist without the permission of the broadcaster, and required her to fully comply with any requests from the broadcaster.
 If she were to not follow any of these clauses, she would be fined ₴2 million (~€67,000).
 Maruv also stated that the broadcaster would not give her any financial compensation for the competition and would not pay for the trip to Tel Aviv.

 On 25 February, both Maruv and the broadcaster confirmed that she would not represent Ukraine in Israel due to disputes within the contract, and that another act would be chosen.
 National final runner-up Freedom Jazz announced on 26 February that they had rejected the broadcaster's offer to represent Ukraine as well, with third-place finisher Kazka confirming they had rejected the offer as well the following day.

 Withdrawal

-On 27 February, UA:PBC announced Ukraine's withdrawal from the contest, due to the inability to select a representative among other competing artists in the national final.
-Despite this, the contest was broadcast in the country.
+On 27 February, UA:PBC announced its withdrawal from the contest, due to the inability to select a representative among other competing artists in the national final.
+Despite this, UA:PBC broadcast the contest in Ukraine.